ListeningApp/listening-modal-llm/training_documents/grief_cache/grief.md

 In the loss of any important person there is a tendency to regress, to feel helpless, to feel unable to exist without the person, and then to experience the anger that goes along with these feelings of anxiety.
 The anger that the bereaved person experiences needs to be identified and appropriately targeted toward the deceased in order to make a healthy adaptation.

 One of the riskiest maladaptations of anger is the posture of turning the anger inward against the self.
-In a severe case of retroflected anger, the person may be down on him- or herself and could develop severe depression or suicidal behavior.
-A more psychodynamic interpretation of this retroflected anger response was given by Melanie Klein, who suggests that the triumph over the dead causes the bereaved person to turn his or her anger against him- or herself or direct it outward toward others nearby.
+In a severe case of retroflected anger, the person may be down on him or herself and could develop severe depression or suicidal behavior.
+A more psychodynamic interpretation of this retroflected anger response was given by Melanie Klein, who suggests that the triumph over the dead causes the bereaved person to turn his or her anger against him or herself or direct it outward toward others nearby.

 ## Blame